cryptoticket/react-native-push-notification/README.md

  <!-- end notification settings -->
 ```
 Manifest explanation:
+- **meta-data(com.cryptoticket.reactnativepushnotification.default_activity)**: your application default activity main.
+When user clicks on push notification this activity will be opened.
+Usually you should set here the string similar to *com.yourpackage.MainActivity*.
 - **meta-data(com.cryptoticket.reactnativepushnotification.default_channel_id):** default notification channel name for remote notifications.
 By default all local and remote notifications will use this name.
 NOTICE: you should manually create this channel on package init(check the *PushNotificationAndroid.createChannel()* API).
 - **meta-data(com.google.firebase.messaging.default_notification_icon)**: default notification icon for remote push notifications.
 -  **meta-data(com.google.firebase.messaging.default_notification_color)**: default notification background color.